 Students needing financial aid assistance should contact the Office of Academic Scholarships and Financial Aid, One Bear Place #97028, Waco, TX 76798-7028.
-Students who are recipients of scholarships from religious institutions, foundations, corporations, individuals, or other organizations outside the University should arrange with their donors to send checks and verification of awards to the Cashier's Office, One Bear Place #97048, Waco, TX 76798-7048, so that such information is included in the Baylor pre-registration process.
+Students who are recipients of scholarships from religious institutions, foundations, corporations, individuals, or other organizations outside the University should arrange with their donors to send checks and verification of awards to the Cashier's Office, One Bear Place #97048, Waco, TX 76798-7048, so that such information is included in the Baylor early registration process.

-Students must meet the following financial aid deadlines to ensure the availability of funds by the time payment is due.
+Students must meet the following schedule to receive priority for funding (some programs are limited) and to ensure availability of funding by the time payment is due.